 The Top Brands of Cat Calming Products

-Feliway – Feliway is one of the most widely recommended brands of cat calming sprays.
+Feliway sprais widely recommended brands known to be one of the best cat calming spray options out there.
 It is budget-friendly, has great reviews, and comes in a wide variety of formulas.
-Just a few of the choices include the spray, a Feliway diffuser, and a collar infused with the Feliway formula.
+Just a few of the choices include the spray, a Feliway calming diffuser, and a collar infused with the Feliway spray formula.

-Sentry – Sentry Calming Pheromone Spray rounds out the top three most recommended brands of cat calming formulas.
+Sentry Calming Pheromone Spray rounds out the top three best cat calm spray recommended brands.
 In terms of pricing, this brand is smack dab in the middle of the three brands, making it a favorite among cat parents.
 Like Comfort Zone, Sentry markets their spray as a solution to inappropriate marking and destructive behaviors.

 Other cat calming sprays worth looking into include: